Aziz-Alarfaj/Aziz-Alarfaj/README.md

-### Hello World, I'm Aziz Alarfaj 👋
+### Hello World, I'm Abdulaziz 👋

-## I'm a Senior Software Engineering student lost in the world of programming 🥴
+## I'm a Software Engineering student lost in the world of programming 🥴

-- 🔭 I'm currently working on descovering my technical passion.
+- 🔭 Currently working on descovering my technical passion.
-- 🌱 I’m currently learning web development and whatever else comes in mind. 😆
+- 🌱 Currently learning __Web development__ and whatever else comes in mind. 😆
-- 👯 I’m looking to collaborate with other passion seekers.
+- 👯 Looking to collaborate with other passion seekers.
 - 🥅 Future Goals: Contribute more to Open Source projects and programming in general.
 - ⚡ Fun fact: I'm into video editing and just chilling 😎